|331A.02||REQUIREMENTS FOR A QUALIFIED NEWSPAPER.|

 "Known office of issue" means the newspaper's principal office devoted primarily to business related to the newspaper, whether or not printing or any other operations of the newspaper are conducted at or from the office.
 A newspaper may have only one known office of issue.

-"Political subdivision" means a county, municipality, school district, or any other local political subdivision or local or area district, commission, board, or authority.
+"Political subdivision" means a county, school district, home rule charter and statutory city or town, or any other local political subdivision or local or area district, commission, board, or authority.

 "Proceedings" means the substance of all official actions taken by the governing body of a political subdivision at any regular or special meeting, and at minimum includes the subject matter of a motion, the persons making and seconding a motion, the roll call vote on a motion, the character of resolutions or ordinances offered, including a brief description of their subject matter, and whether defeated or adopted.